oracle/graphpipe/docs/README.md

 learning model deployment and decouple it from vendor-specific model implementations.

+# Why did we make it?

-The existing solutions for model serving are inconsistent and/or inefficient.
+We found existing solutions for model serving to be inconsistent and/or inefficient.
-There is no consistent protocol for communicating with these model servers so it is often necessary to build custom clients for each workload.
+Without a consistent protocol for communicating with different model servers, it is often necessary to build custom clients for each workload.
 GraphPipe solves these problems by standardizing on an efficient communication protocol and providing simple model servers for the major ML frameworks.